-If you're a new mom or know one, these oatmeal-raisin (or chocolate chip!) cookies are a delicious AND nutrient-packed snack.
-Unlike many other lactation cookie recipes with refined sugars and flours, you won't find any of that nonsense here.
-Just ol’ fashioned oats, nutritious-for-anyone-and-milk-boosting brewer’s yeast, and loads of fiber.
-Oh yeah, and dark chocolate chips, which by the way are little antioxidant powerhouses.
+If you're a new mom or know one, these oatmeal-raisin lactation cookies are a delicious, nutrient-packed snack.
+Unlike many store-bought lactation cookies with refined sugars and bland wheat flour, you won't find any of that nonsense here.
+This recipe is chock-full of flavor from whole-grain oats, honey, cinnamon, and dried fruit.
+Oh yeah, and dark chocolate chips if you desire.

 - Oat flour

 - Kosher or sea salt

 - Ground cinnamon

 - Ground flaxseed, optional

 - Oat bran or psyllium husk powder, optional

 - Ghee, butter, avocado oil, or coconut oil

 - Dried fruit: raisins, cranberries, cherries, apricots, etc.